 Colonial Founding (1638-1660)

 The settlement, in significant numbers, of Europeans along the eastern seaboard of North America began in the 17th century with the founding of colonies.
 Hailing from small villages located around larger cities, early arrivals to the New World were often poor families escaping religious persecution and economic stagnation in their home countries.
 Later arrivals from Europe tended to be wealthier merchants from cities looking to capitalize on the abundance of the land’s natural resources.
 For these reasons, new settlements were typically organized around a town green with a church and located along either a colonial road, river, or natural harbor where trade between other cities, colonies, and the Old World could be established.
-Susceptible to European diseases, the native inhabitants began to die off in large numbers soon after the arrival of European settlers.
-Remaining tribes were displaced from their land, which led to warring with colonists and other tribes.
-In some cases, land deals resulted in the formation of reservations, but the story of colonization is mostly one of land dispossession, disease, and fighting.
+Susceptible to European diseases, the population of native inhabitants declined in large numbers soon after the arrival of European settlers.
+Remaining tribes were displaced from their land, which contributed to warring with colonists and other tribes.
+In some cases, land deals resulted in the formation of reservations, but the story of colonization is often one of land dispossession, disease, and fighting.

 The New Haven Colony was founded in 1638 by a reverend and a merchant on a plain located at the confluence of two creeks that lead to a deep harbor served by three rivers and bounded by two trap rock formations.
 By the time these settlers arrived, the native Quinnipacks had been reduced in numbers by European diseases.
 Remaining families sold their land in exchange for goods, protection from neighboring tribes, and a reservation on the east side of the Quinnipiac River.
 The Town of New Haven took the form of a maritime village with a central green and meeting house.
 Surrounding were agricultural fields with wilderness beyond.